After the excitement of finding and buying, you'll need a good moving guide. Here are some helpful moving tips to make your moving day less stressful.

 And now for the legal stuff of this moving guide.

 About a week or so prior to closing (after which you'll have legal possession), someone from the office of your lawyer or closing service will call to confirm a meeting to sign the closing documents.
-They'll tell you how much money to bring in, in the form of a bank draft or certified cheque payable to your lawyer or closer.
+They'll tell you how much money to bring in, or your closing costs, in the form of a bank draft or certified cheque payable to your lawyer or closer.

 These funds include the balance of your down payment (the deposit submitted with the offer forms part of your total down payment), the lawyer's disbursements (government registration and various search fees, land transfer taxes, title insurance premium, etc) and adjustments (property taxes, mortgage interest and monthly condo fee or heating oil if applicable) made on your behalf.
 And of course, their fee for handling the purchase will be included.